-As of December 31, 2018, approximately 62% of our RCEs were located in five states.
-Specifically, 16%, 14%, 12%, 11% and 9% of our customers on an RCE basis were located in NY, MA, PA, CT and ME, respectively.
+As of December 31, 2019, approximately 59% of our RCEs were located in five states.
+Specifically, 16%, 12%, 12%, 10% and 9% of our customers on an RCE basis were located in NY, MA, PA, CT and TX, respectively.
 If we are unable to increase our market share across other competitive markets or enter into new competitive markets effectively, we may be subject to continued or greater customer concentration risk.
-The states that contain a large percentage of our customers could reverse regulatory restructuring or change the regulatory environment in a manner that causes us to be unable to economically operate in that state.
+The states that contain a large percentage of our customers could reverse regulatory restructuring or change the regulatory environment in a manner that causes us to be unable to operate economically in that state.